top of page

 5. Configure the domain join artifact as a mandatory artifact in the lab if there's a requirement to domain join the Lab virtual machine.

-• Enterprise-scale landing zone (ESLZ) is an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure, at scale.
+Enterprise-scale landing zone (ESLZ) is an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure at scale.
 Azure Landing Zones are the output of a multi-subscription Azure environment that accounts for scale, security, governance, networking, and identity.
-DTL can be deployed in the DevTest landing zone or sandbox subscription as discussed in Management group and subscription topology.
+DTL can be deployed in the DevTest landing zone or sandbox subscription, as discussed in the Management group and subscription topology.

-• DTL policies let you control costs and minimize waste in your labs by managing policies (settings) for each lab.
-Using DTL policy, you can minimize lab waste by specifying which VM sizes are allowed in the lab.
+Let you control costs and minimize waste in your labs by managing policies (settings) for each lab.
+Using the DTL policy, you can minimize lab waste by specifying which VM sizes are allowed in the lab.
 If this policy is active, only VM sizes from the list can be used to create VMs.

-• Hub and spoke configurations provide benefits that include cost savings, overcoming subscription limits, and workload isolation.
+Provide benefits that include cost savings, overcoming subscription limits, and workload isolation.
 The hub virtual network acts as a central point of connectivity to many spoke virtual networks and to on-premises networks.
 The spoke virtual networks peer with the hub and can be used to isolate workloads.
-DTL can be placed in the spoke network so that Enterprises can have a central control over security features, such as a firewall in the hub as a DMZ, Express Route/VPN connectivity, and segregated management for the workload.
-Traditionally, the VNets, including the spoke VNet, is provided by the platform administrator.
+DTL can be placed in the spoke network so that Enterprises can have central control over security features, such as a firewall in the hub as a DMZ, Express Route/VPN connectivity, and segregated management for the workload.
+Traditionally, the VNets, including the spoke VNet, are provided by the platform administrator.
 The app team can provision the DTL in the specified subnet.

 Customers can build a solution similar to DevTest Labs by putting together multiple services with Azure native features like Policies, RBAC Groups, VM Extensions, and Automation.